-Our specialist consultants, nurses and support staff will care for you in the haematology department if you have a blood disorder.
+Our specialist haematology consultants, nurses and support staff provide expert care for patients with blood disorders.

 We treat people who have:

 - acute myeloid leukemia (AML)

 - iron deficiency